Thickets and Thorns

 Just spread apart

-Were waving to distant friends
+As if galaxies were waving to distant friends

 Not blinding